mainmatter/playbook/project-flow/full-service/README.md

 ### Design of Visual Language

-Describe the actual process here.
+The visual language  should provide standards for the solution's visual look and feel based on the visual exploration conducted on the previous step.
+Fonts, color schemes, layout specifications should all be part of the visual language design.

 ## Planning

+Having agreed on an ideal solution, it is time to decide how to organize the set of features that make it up.
+The main goal of planning is to understand what it takes to deliver a solution of the highest possible quality, on time, and budget.

-Next we go to the planning phase; for the feature (set) defined and validated in the user journeys step, we think about whether time or scope is fixed for building this feature set (the only one can be fixed); if time is fixed, we try and identify aspects of the feature that could be scoped down if we have to later.
+During planning, we think about whether time or scope is fixed for building this feature set (the only one can be fixed); if time is fixed, we try and identify aspects of the feature that could be scoped down if we have to later.
 We then try and give the customer an outlook for steps and overall duration (this is an estimate, not a deadline).

 The design and the list of documents that came out of the user journeys step are the foundation for the implementation phase.
 Of course, they can change any time, but it's what we start with. <We could give this a name, e.g., the "bundle" or whatever>.

 ## Implementation